Group having a friendly conversation

 Human resources or HR departments have a wide range of responsibilities associated with managing employees, such as handling recruitment, payroll and employment policies.
 In some cases, even for SMEs, the answer could be a definitive yes.

-They tend to be more common at larger companies due to the greater volume of personnel tasks associated with having many workers.
-However, for the UK’s small- and medium-sized enterprises (SMEs), having a dedicated HR person — let alone an entire department — may seem unnecessary.
+A dedicated HR resource tends to be more common at larger companies due to the greater volume of personnel tasks associated with having many workers.
+However, for the UK’s small- and medium-sized enterprises (SMEs), you might think even a dedicated HR person — let alone an entire department — is unnecessary.
 After all, why do you need HR for in-house employment expertise when you have relatively few employees?

-Yet even SMEs could benefit from the functions of a dedicated HR resource.
+So while having a HR function isn’t compulsory, even SMEs could benefit from a dedicated HR resource.
 Here’s why.

 To start, what is human resources and what do they do?
-HR has a wide remit, helping with the processes employees undergo throughout their lifecycle at the business.
+It’s a role or a set of roles with a wide remit, helping with the processes employees undergo throughout their lifecycle at the business.
+HR focuses on recruiting and retaining employees within the company.
+As such, their role might include:

 • Training and development